richmahn/en_tn/README.md

 2. Fill out each field for the row according to the [UTN TSV Column Description](https://git.door43.org/unfoldingWord/en_tn#utn-tsv-column-description) above, taking note of these instructions:

     * Choose a new `ID` for this note, which must unique among the notes in the verse.
-    * If you don't know Greek, put the GL text that the note refers to in the `GLQuote` field.
+    * If you don’t know Greek, put the GL text that the note refers to in the `GLQuote` field.
 Have a reviewer who knows Greek and your GL come back and add the approprate text from the UGNT that the note refers to.

 ## License